LennaHammer/English/EVP/out/words_adjective.md

 ## 654. recycled ## adjective
 /riːˈsɑɪ.kəld/
 [B1]Recycled paper, glass, plastic, etc. has been used before and put through a process so that it can be used again.
-- recycled paper/plastic
+- recycled `paper/plastic`

 ## 655. regular ## adjective
 /ˈreg.jə.lər/ OFTEN
 [B1]happening or doing something often, especially at the same time every week, year, etc.
-- a regular customer
+- a regular `customer`
-- You need to get regular exercise.
+- You need to get regular `exercise`.
-- Violence is a regular occurrence in this part of the city.
+- Violence is a regular `occurrence` in this part of the city.

 ## 656. regular ## adjective
 /ˈreg.jə.lər/ GRAMMAR